Uninstall WaveBrowser

 Step 2: Kill remaining rogue processes

 Start the Task Manager app by pressing together the Ctrl, Shift, and Esc keys.
 Then go to Processes and look for entries with the Wavebrowser or Wavesor name or anything similar to this.
-If you notice such processes, right-click them, click the Open file location option, then right-click the process again, select the End Process button, and confirm the action.
+If you notice such WaveBrowser processes, right-click them, click the Open file location option, then right-click the process again, select the End Process button, and confirm the action.
 After this, go to the file location folder you just opened and delete everything that’s in it.

 2 2